News and Professional Development Activities

 To help us reach our goal -- and to help ensure accuracy -- we've broken the work into 3 free-standing tasks.
 These tasks follow a sequence, but they can be performed independently.
 Feel free to focus on the one you enjoy the most!

-The information that is created through this project is being made available for download as data sets and for exploration via keyword search in the Gallery.
+The information that is created through this project is being made available for download as and for exploration via keyword search in the .

 Library of Congress Transcription Project